yjunechoe/ggtrace/README.md

 <img src="man/figures/README-unnamed-chunk-32-1.png" width="100%" />

-The confidence band is nearly invisible for that fitted line!
+The confidence band is nearly invisible for that fitted line because it’s only capturing a 10% confidence interval!

 Here’s another example where we make the method fit predictions from a loess regression instead.
-This time, we in-line the calculation of the new return value:
+This time, we in-line the calculation of the new return value using our captured function:

     ggtrace_highjack_return(
       x = p,